 Bodies of Knowledge

 A single, empty picture frame with the inscription ‘Annie Massy outside her house in Howth’, is the only visual image of a world class conchologist that I could find.
 As an artist, this empty frame haunts me, the physicality of a face and the loss of any image of Annie seems like a small tragedy.
-As an object it, this empty frame is testament to her disappearance from the historical record.
+As an object this empty frame is testament to her disappearance from the historical record.

 This project will involved in-depth research into the life of, and collection related to Annie Massey.
 Through art the gaps in knowledge can be filled, overlooked or imagined in a way that is not available in traditional biography.